mellow-cube/passoire/docs/security-issues.md

 ## Details

-### No. 1 / flag_3

-The file is located in the web server and accessible via a simple HTTP request.
+1. The file is located in the web server and accessible via a simple HTTP request.
 Its location is `/passoire/flag_3`.
 It has been removed via a command in the Dockerfile.